Based in central London, the Aga Khan University Institute for the Study of Muslim Civilisations (ISMC) two-year MA Programme offers:

 - Contemporary Muslim Contexts

-During the two-year MA Programme, students must complete a total of 24 courses, consisting of:
+During the three-semester MA Programme, students must complete a total of 24 courses, consisting of:

 - 15 core courses